-Home staging is one of the marketing tool they employ to achieve great results, and because of its popularity and proven success, home staging has become a MUST when it is time to sell.
+Home staging is one of the marketing tools they employ to achieve great results, and because of its popularity and proven success, home staging has become a MUST when it is time to sell.
 However, not everybody is seeing eye to eye on the need and effectiveness of staging.

-Here common mistakes some real estate agents and home owners are guilty of that can put staging into waste.
+Here common mistakes some real estate agents and homeowners are guilty of that can put staging into waste.

 When looking for a staging company, it is important to consider more than just price.
 Basing it on price alone can jeopardize the full potential of the property.
 Showcasing your property to its best possible light is an investment that can give you a greater chance of a better ROI.
 For optimal results, invest in the highest quality stager you can find.
 Look at the company’s portfolio, credentials, professionalism, and track record.

 Stagers are trained to make the best of the spaces given to them.
 Once the house is staged and “showing ready”, moving things around or repositioning furniture pieces in the room can ruin the whole feel of the space.
-Each furniture piece, decor, art work, etc. are placed in strategic spots for a reason.
+Each furniture piece, decor, artwork, etc. are placed in strategic spots for a reason.

-This is important, otherwise the next days or weeks of the staging process can be stressful for all.
+This is important, otherwise, the next days or weeks of the staging process can be stressful for all.
 A great way to avoid this is to check client testimonials before working with the stager.
 Check what other agents or previous clients say about them.
 See if they’ve done similar properties at the same price points.
 Ask questions before agreeing to anything.
-Otherwise it may lead to
+Otherwise, it may lead to

 Every stager’s goal is to showcase the property at its best.
 However, lack of confidence with your stager can hamper creative juices which can ruin and delay the plan of action for the property.
-You will never appreciate the full impact of staging until every pieces are placed and set up.
+You will never appreciate the full impact of staging until every piece is placed and set up.
 Leave the property during set up and let the stagers do what they do best, then come back once everything is set up.

 Getting a house ready for sale is not a simple process, it can be as short as five days, but can also last for months depending on the situation and condition of the property.
 Rushing everything and poor time management can lead to disastrous result.
 Stagers cannot just magically make everything look beautiful in a flick of a finger.
 Staging involves tedious planning, and executing all these plans won’t happen in 24 hours.